Sixth Crusade

-The Sixth Crusade (1228–1229), also known as the Crusade of Frederick II, was (like the other Crusades) a military expedition to recapture Jerusalem and the rest of the Holy Land.
+The Sixth Crusade (1228–1229), also known as the Crusade of Frederick II, was a military expedition to recapture Jerusalem and the rest of the Holy Land.
 It began seven years after the failure of the Fifth Crusade and involved very little actual fighting.
 The diplomatic maneuvering of the Holy Roman emperor and king of Sicily, Frederick II, resulted in the Kingdom of Jerusalem regaining some control over Jerusalem for much of the ensuing fifteen years as well as over other areas of the Holy Land.
-Frederick II's negotiations and power-sharing agreement and negotiation with envoys from al-Malik Al-Kamil of Egypt, which led to a shared Christian-Muslim governance situation in Jerusalem, made this Crusade different from the others (and some call it the only successful one).
+Frederick II's negotiations and power-sharing agreement and negotiation with envoys from al-Malik Al-Kamil of Egypt, which led to a shared Christian-Muslim governance situation in Jerusalem, made this Crusade different from the others.
 Frederick II carried out his maneuvers in 1228 while under excommunication from the Church by Pope Gregory IX.

 Western Europe after the Fifth Crusade

 The Fifth Crusade ended in 1221, having failed to gain any more influence in the Near East.
 Frederick II, Holy Roman emperor, never joined the campaign, despite his vow to do so.
 The forces he sent to Egypt arrived too late to make a difference in the debacle, partially due to the lack of effective leadership.
 They would have to wait for many more years for Frederick's actions.
 When Pope Innocent III died in 1216, his successor Honorius III did not immediately hold Frederick to his vow, but reminded him that the Christian world had waited for his action.
 However Gregory IX, the successor to Honorius, who became pope in March 1227, took a more hardline stance against the emperor.
 In Syria and Egypt, the Ayyubids were engaged in civil strife, in which the sultan al-Kamil fought against many of his brothers and other relatives.
-The sultan had yet to withdraw his offer of territory in exchange for peace that had been made during the Fifth Crusade, and Fredrick would eventually accept this deal.
+The sultan had yet to withdraw his offer of territory in exchange for peace that had been made during the Fifth Crusade, and Frederick would eventually accept this deal.